decentralized-hse/practice/07-crdt/README.md

 In general, we use the [ToyTLV][t] format for all data.
 A special note on number compression.
-From the fact that protobuf has about a dozen integer types, one can guess that things can be complicated here.
+From the fact that protobuf has about ten integer types, one can guess that things can be complicated here.
 We use [ZipInt][z] routines to produce efficient varints in a TLV format (differently from protobuf which has a separate [LEB128][b] coding for ints).